cventastic/tutorial/avalanche.md

 sudo ln -s /snap/bin/certbot /usr/bin/certbot
 ```

-Create a ssl certificate (replace your.domain.com with your domain, replace your@email.com with your e-mail address)
+Create a ssl certificate:
+:warning: replace your.domain.com with your domain\
+:warning: replace your@email.com with your e-mail address

 ```
 sudo certbot --nginx --agree-tos --no-eff-email -m your@email.com -d your.domain.com
 ```